-Idiopathic aggression relates to aggressive displays or attacks towards non-living objects.
+Idiopathic aggression relates to aggressive displays or attacks towards non-living objects for no reason.
 In an example, a dog sees rubber bins and attacks them ferociously.
 Of this list, intraguild aggression is the least known and discussed.
 I wrote two articles on the topic called My Dog Killed My Other Dog Part 1 and 2.
 We receive e-mails daily and the articles, pre and post hacking, still generate the most attention.
 Before hackers, we had over one hundred comments and just as many private e-mails.
 We crunched the numbers and it turns out one dog kills another dog in the same household every 1.3 days, year-round.

 Once I have identified the category of aggression a discussion takes place.
 During the session, clients and I discuss time investment, financial investment, emotional investment, public and private risk assessment, and possible outcomes.
 Euthanasia is normally discussed in this meeting.
 I do not recommend euthanasia often, but on the upside, I do know how long and time consuming the behaviour modification process can take.
 Pet owners are not animal trainers; consequently, their life can become consumed by an aggressive dog and the training process.
 Furthermore, my training has prepared me to remain emotionally neutral when animals display aggression, that is not the case for clients.
 Clients are often afraid of their dogs.